alexleybourne/I_Know_Your_Name/README.md

 ## Design and Planning progress

-*I Know Your Name* was created in three days by Alex Leybourne as part of Ruby Assessment at [Coder Acadmey](https://coderacademy.edu.au/)
+*I Know Your Name* was created in three days by Alex Leybourne as part of Ruby Assessment at [Coder Academy](https://coderacademy.edu.au/)

 In the early stages of planning I brainstormed potential ideas and functionality I could incorporate within them.
-I then settled on the text based horror idea and began forminga basic strucutre of what to do, features, user stories etc. in [Trello](https://trello.com/b/c30XUBpO/i-know-your-name-ruby-app).
+I then settled on the text based horror idea and began forminga basic structure of what to do, features, user stories etc. in [Trello](https://trello.com/b/c30XUBpO/i-know-your-name-ruby-app).

 I then got to work on the flowchart of the app to layout the story line and the paths the user can take.
 How the computer will interact with them and the way it will all work.